KaushikIyer16/sentiment-analysis/README.md

 <br /><center><img src="./output/output_whole_month.png"><br />

+* NLTK Vader would not be able to recognize text messages in hindi transliterated to english.
+I could observe a lot of such english messages whose sentiment would be positive/negative in hindi.
+One additional data processing step could be to try to translate the text to english.
+I have not developed this step as I am wary if the translations would be accurate.

 * the sentiment analysis if we were to exclude all neutral messages are as shown below:

 <br /><center><img src="./output/output_without_neutral.png"><br />